realworldocaml/book/en/concurrent-programming-with-async.md

   (word,result')
 ```

-This will work, and will cause the connection to fail if we time-out;
+This will work, and will cause the connection to shut-down cleanly
-but our code no longer explicitly knows whether or not the timeout has
+when we time out; but our code no longer explicitly knows whether or
-kicked in, and it shows when we use it, in that the error message in
+not the timeout has kicked in.
+In particular, the error message on a
-the case of a timeout will now be `Unexpected failure` rather than
+timeout will now be `Unexpected failure` rather than `Timed out`,
-`Timed out`, which it was in our previous implementation.
+which it was in our previous implementation.
+This is a minor issue in
+this case, but if we wanted to have special behavior in the case of a
+timeout, it would be a more serious issue.

+We can get more precise handling of timeouts using Async's `choose`
+operator, which lets you pick between a collection of different
+deferreds.
+Each deferred is combined, using the function `choice`,
+with a function that is called if and only if that is the chosen
+deferred.
+If multiple deferreds become determined at around the same
+time, there's no guarantee that the one that became determined first
+will be chosen; but once any deferred becomes determined, then the
+`choose` will become determined, and only one of the paired functions
+will be called.

+We can use `choose` to ensure that the `interrupt` deferred becomes
+determined if and only if the timeout-deferred is chosen.
+Here's the
+code.

 ```ocaml
 let get_definition_with_timeout ~server ~timeout word =